Axway-Labs/YamlES/README.md

 # YAML Entity Store

 The Policy Configuration Set (called FED), as used today by the Axway API Gateway and modified by Policy Studio, is based on a set of very large XML files.
-These XML files cannot be modified outside of Policy Studio, and it is not possible to validate and approve changes in a team using, for example the [GitFlow](https://blog.axosoft.com/pull-requests-gitflow/).
+These XML files cannot be modified outside of Policy Studio.
+Therefore it is not possible to validate, approve and finally merge changes into the Master-Branch.
+Lean how the [GitFlow](https://blog.axosoft.com/pull-requests-gitflow/) works and is used by larger teams to maintain/control software changes.

-##Entity Store
+## Entity Store
 The Entity Store is the interface for any component of Axway API management to read and write the policy configuration set.
 This means that the API gateway, Policy Studio, Node-Management and each phyton script does not access the XML files directly, instead using a clearly defined interface.

 ### Example usage of the Entity-Store